Crambus pratella

 The wingspan is 22–25 mm.
 Forewings with apex somewhat produced; brown, sometimes ochreous-mixed, in male with grey, in female with whitish blackish-edged interneural streaks; a subcostal white streak on basal half; a white median streak, upper edge straight, lower edge projecting in middle, cut by sharply angulated dark brown median line; second line angulated, white, edged with dark brown, preceded by white costal mark; a white terminal streak, with several black dots; cilia metallic.
 Hindwings are rather dark grey [applies partly to Crambus pascuella but this is smaller and has a narrower longitudinal streak].
 The larva is greenish-grey or brownish-grey; dots darker; head brown, darker-marked.
+See also Parsons et al.

 The moth flies from May to August depending on the location.

 The larvae feed on various grasses, especially Deschampsia species.